 EBS was bought by Ingenico ePayments, the global company providing payment solutions.
 EBS offers two plans- a Starter plan that has fixed charges per transaction and annual maintenance costs, and a Premium plan that is customizable and priced accordingly.
 Most businesses will fall within their Starter plan where most domestic transactions are at 2%⁷.
 But international transactions have an undisclosed charge with an additional ₹7 charge on each one for fraud protection.

 The international transactions are done with dynamic currency conversions⁸, which means that the rate your customers get is set by the company- not the actual mid-market exchange rate.
 Settlements are also not automatic, so you will have to manually go into your dashboard to authorize payments into your bank account every time.

 PayU is a popular Indian payment gateway for domestic customers but getting international payment options isn’t straightforward and is subject to approval by PayU and their banking partners.

 If you have used Bookmyshow or Myntra in India, it is quite likely you have run into PayU.
 This payment gateway has quite a few well-known clients across the country, and offers diversified payment options for customers.
 You can get settlements in your preferred bank account and PayU has a quick onboarding system.
 But if you are looking for an easy way to do international transactions, this may not be the platform for you.
 You require additional documentation, which may include an import/ export license for goods, to get approval to accept International transactions with PayU⁹.
 So if you are looking for a smooth process for getting international payments, you may need to look elsewhere.

-A third party independent research agency found that Wise is 19x cheaper than PayPal and banks on popular routes.
-For an easy to use and low-cost way to receive and send payments globally- look no further than Wise Business.
+For an easy to use and low-cost way to receive payments globally- look no further than Wise.